hgschmie/ofa/README.md

 The `ofa` tool assumes that your Okta/AWS setup is using the "AWS Account Federation" Okta application (see https://www.okta.com/integrations/aws-account-federation/ for details.

-The Okta dashboard gives access to the configuration details.

 This requires a regular Okta account or at least an Okta trial account; developer accounts do not allow installation of applications.